-Other than as a result of deadlines established in employment agreements for some of our Named Executive Officers, we determine annual bonus amounts, payable in cash or equity, in connection with the issuance of our fourth quarter earnings release.
-The Compensation Committee authorizes all equity awards to Named Executive Officers.
-Equity awards for Named Executive Officers with respect to 2009 performance were approved by the Compensation Committee on January 28, 2010, after the release of our fourth quarter 2009 earnings.
+Other than as a result of deadlines established in employment agreements for some of our Named Executive Officers, we determine annual bonus amounts (whether payable in cash, equity or other deferred compensation) in connection with the issuance of our fourth quarter earnings release.
+The Compensation Committee authorizes all bonus amounts, including cash, equity and other deferred compensation, to Named Executive Officers.
+The specific number of shares subject to equity awards for Named Executive Officers with respect to 2010 performance was determined based on the price of our stock after the release of our fourth quarter 2010 earnings.